Cameronjohnson30/Coffee-Shop/README.md

 * _Start Server:_ npm run start

 ##### The application should launch in your browser and if not
-* _Open your browser and navigate to:_http://localhost:3000/
+* Open your browser and go to http://localhost:3000/

 ## Known Bugs
 * _There are no known bugs at this time_